 The bottom line: keyword research helps you optimize content for people first, and bots second.

-Before you start doing keyword research, it’s essential to understand how to classify the keywords you’ll find or come up with.
-If you already know this, then skip straight to the Getting Started with Keyword Research section.
+Before you start doing keyword research, it’s essential to understand how to classify them.

 One way to describe them is as head, body and long tail keywords:

-- Head keywords are single keywords with a high search volume.
+- Head keywords are usually just 1 or 2 words, and have a high search volume.

 - Body keywords are 2 to 3 word phrases with a good search volume, not high, not low.